pr4-kp/pr4-kp.github.io/content/notes.md

     This allows us to study algebra by means of vector bundles and vice-versa.
 We conclude with an introductory result in K-theory that follows from this theorem

-# MATH 542: Modern Algebra II
+# MATH 542: Modern algebra II

 - Notes ([PDF](/pdf/math542/main_542.pdf))